Is Princess Diana’s Secret Lover, James Hewitt, Prince Harry’s Real Father?

 Princess Diana’s secret lover, James Hewitt, broke his silence on Sunday night about Prince Harry’s real father during a candid interview with Australian Channel Seven.
 This meeting appears to be held in honor of the 20th anniversary of the princess’s death in Paris.
-Princess Diana’s secret lover, James Hewitt says he feels sorry for Prince Harry after years of dealing the issue regarding his paternity.
+Princess Diana’s secret lover, James Hewitt, says he feels sorry for Prince Harry after years of dealing with the issue regarding his paternity.

 Who’s the real father?
 Is it Princess Diana’s secret lover?